mghazel2020/Image-Stitching-via-Features-Matching--OpenCV-Python/README.md

 ### 4.4.
 Warp and Stitch the images together

-So , once we have established a homography, i.e. we know how the second image (let’s say the image to the right) will look from the current image’s perspective, we need to transform it into a new space.
+So, once we have established a homography, i.e. we know how the second image (let’s say the image to the right) will look from the current image’s perspective, we need to transform it into a new space.
 This transformation mimics the phenomenon that we undergo.
 That is, the slightly distorted, and altered image that we see from our periphery .
 This process is called warping.
 We are converting an image, based on a new transformation.

 There are three main warping models: